 My motto has always been “you do what you gotta do”, and you know what?
 It works.

-I single-parented my daughter, and pulled us both up by my bootstrap working as, among other things, a pharmaceutical sales rep, and an office manager for a dental office.
+I single-parented my daughter, and pulled us both up by my bootstraps working as, among other things, a pharmaceutical sales rep, and an office manager for a dental office.
 I had enrolled in college, and so was single-parenting, working full-time days, and going to college full-time at night.
 Thank goodness for that GI bill!

 During that time, I became heavily involved in fathers’ rights.
 How and why that happened is another story for another time, but I ended up founding a national fathers’ rights organization on top of everything else that I was doing, testifying at legislative hearings and holding support meetings for disenfranchised fathers.